j23567/Forecasting-tax-revenues/README.md

-Data used in this model are publicly available on the web pages of MoF and SSO.
+Data used in this model are publicly available on the web pages of MoF and SSO in Republic of North Macedonia.
+Hoewer this model can be used on diffrent countries with
+GRD - Government revenue dataset from UN-WIDER https://www.wider.unu.edu/about-grd